-Consider a cognitive ad hoc network with SWIPT where each receiver has equipped the SWIPT function.
-There are M SU links (e.g., $\forall i, m \in \mathcal{M} = \{1, 2, \dots, M\}$) and one pair of PUs.
-There is no central control base station (BS) and each receiver can harvest the electromagnetic energy from the surrounding environment to prolong the lifetime of each node.
-The PS-based protocol [2] is applied in this model.
-Specifically, the received signal at the receiver is processed by a power splitter: a portion of the received power is split for EH and the other energy is split for ID [25].
+a power splitter: a portion of the received power is split for EH and the other energy is split for ID [27].
 That is to say that the receiver can achieve EH and information processing simultaneously.
 The considered model can be envisioned in the fifth generation communication networks, such as D2D network, wireless sensor networks, where energy-limited devices exist in the communication scenario.
 We assume that all SUs can share the same spectrum with PUs and each user has a single antenna.
-The SUs can estimates the channel gain from SU-Tx to each PU-Rx by listening to the feedback signals from the PU-Rx and broadcast the channel information to the other SUs for transmission power control [26], [27].
-The symbol definition used in the paper is summarized in Table I.
+The SUs can estimates the channel gain from SU transmitter (SU-Tx) to each PU receiver (PU-Rx) by listening to the feedback signals from the PU-Rx and broadcast the channel information to the other SUs for transmission power control [28], [29].
+The symbol definition used in the paper is summarized in Table II.

-Since the sampled AWGN of RF band to the baseband signal conversion is much smaller than the sum interference power from PUs and SUs, therefore, the noise from energy harvesting can be assumed to be zero [23], [28].
-The interference from the PU-Tx to each SU-Rx is assumed to be included in the noise [11].
+Since the sampled additive white gaussian noise (AWGN) of RF band to the baseband signal conversion is much smaller than the sum interference power from PUs and SUs, therefore, the noise from energy harvesting can be assumed to be zero [25], [30].
+The interference from the PU transmitter (PU-Tx) to each SU receiver (SU-Rx) is assumed to be included in the noise [13].
 Based on these assumptions, the received SINR at the m-th SU-Rx can be expressed as

-$$\gamma_m = \frac{(1 - \rho_m)p_m h{m,m}}{(1 - \rho_m)\sum\limits{i \neq m}^M p_i h{i,m} + \sigma_m}.$$ (1)
+$$\gamma_m = \frac{(1 - \rho_m) p_m h{m,m}}{(1 - \rho_m) \sum{i \neq m}^M p_i h{i,m} + \sigma_m}.$$ (1)

-Based on the linear energy harvesting model [29], the power of the received signal for the energy harvesting at the SU-Rx of link m can be expressed as
+Based on the linear energy harvesting model [31], the power of the received signal for the energy harvesting at the SU-Rx